DevicesCoe/DivisibleWorkspaceBlueprint/README.md

 |:-----------------------|:------------|:--------------------------|:-----------|:-----------------------------------------|
 | 11.24              | ✅ Yes      | ✅ Yes                    | ✅ Yes**     | ❌ Not Supported   |

 ** Premise deployments will require manual deployment of macros and additional configuration.
-Documentation pending.

 ### Please join this Webex messaging space for best effort and community level support: https://eurl.io/#nakTe_Vn3